 A major is a concentrated area of study in which students specialize during their time at college.
-The degree you earn comes from at least one of the majors at Loyola.
 Completing all the requirements of at least one major is required to graduate with a degree from Loyola.
 Here are the majors offered at LUC.

 A minor, like a major, is a concentrated area of study in which students specialize.
 However, minors are smaller credit loads than majors and are not a requirement to graduate with a degree from Loyola.
 Here are the minors offered at LUC.

 A major is required to graduate with a degree from Loyola University Chicago; a minor is not required to graduate with a degree from Loyola University Chicago.

 A student can major in multiple areas or have multiple minors.
 The multiple degree application form must be completed in order to declare multiple majors in different schools.
 If you are interested in pursuing more than one major at Loyola, consult with your academic advisor to see how multiple degrees fit into your academic plan.